enduser1101/projectSonification/README.md

 python streamplayer3.py --help
 ```

-Use --station to choose a SEEDLink server from stations.json
+View the contents of stations.json and use --station to choose a station.
 ```
+cat status.json

 python streamplayer3.py --station 03
 ```
+You can also view stations.json and status.json in the MaxMSP patch (monitor.maxpat).